kibertexnik/sark/README.md

-# sakfe
+# Sark
- | Sokhibjon's ARM Kernel for Embedded
+Sokhibjon's ARM RaspberryPi Kernel

+> This project is highly experimental and maintained by @orzklv himslef.